Cadeyrn Neville

 Cadeyrn Neville (born 9 November 1988) is an Australian rugby union player.
 His regular playing position is lock.
-He represents the ACT Brumbies in Super Rugby.
+He represents the ACT Brumbies in the Super Rugby.

+Career

 Early career

 Neville began attending Manly Selective Campus in 2001.

 Neville joined the Australian Institute of Sport rowing program and left school in 2006.
 As a rower he represented Australia at the Youth Olympics, and trained with Australian rower Tom Swann, as both began their long-term preparations for the 2012 Olympics.
 Neville said, "The program I was in at the AIS when I left school in 2006, the goal of that was to produce a single sculler for London."

 In 2008, Neville played junior rugby league for the Narraweena Hawks, in the Manly Warringah A Grade competition.

 It wasn't until 2009 that he took up rugby union and completed his first season for the Manly club in Sydney.
 He made Manly first grade in 2010.

 In 2011, Neville was named as a reserve for Sydney to play NSW Country, at Coogee Oval.

 Playing at lock for Manly in the Shute Shield he went on to become one of the "competition's biggest improvers in 2011."
 Neville's Manly team mates, in 2011, included props Eddie Aholelei and Jono Owen, who both became his team mates the Melbourne Rebels in 2012.